-International PIs engaged 2 Trainings conducted b 16 Local researchers funded Publications in the hig $\geqslant 8$ Trained & traveled abroad $\mathbf{IO}$ Months spent by PIs in 16
+Inter 2 national PIs engaged Trainings conducted b Locc 6 al researchers funded Publications in the hig $\geqslant {f 8}$ Train 10 ned δ traveled abroad Months spent by PIs in 16

 To be assisted

 I am very happy to be selected for the ADVANCE program, as both the topic and the opportunity to work under Professor Antranikian's supervision contributes greatly to my professional growth.
 Our research project envisages the development of a circular bioeconomy which is a starting point in this field for Armenia.
 I am convinced that due to the group work and collaborations, significant results will be achieved both in terms of raising the qualification of specialists and the development of new technologies and their further applicability.